fabiomcosta/mvjs/README.md

 ## Features

 * Supports and updates `import _ from '...'`, `import('...')` and `require('...')`
-* Updates files using all of the new JavaScript features and even [Flow](https://flow.org/)
+* Updates files using all of the new JavaScript features and even [Flow](https://flow.org/) annotations
+* Moves individual JS modules as well as directories containing modules
 * Same api and simplicity of the `mv` command
 * Shows easy to understand errors when unexpected things happen